sunknudsen/privacy-guides/how-to-configure-hardened-raspberry-pi/README.md

 EOF
 ```

-### Step 3: download latest version of [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/)
+### Step 3: download latest version of 64-bit [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/)

 ### Step 4: copy “Raspberry Pi OS Lite” to microSD card

 > WARNING: DO NOT RUN THE FOLLOWING COMMANDS AS-IS.

-Run `diskutil list` to find disk ID of microSD card to overwrite with “Raspberry Pi OS Lite” (`disk4` in the following example).
+> Heads-up: run `diskutil list` to find disk ID of microSD card to overwrite with “Raspberry Pi OS Lite” (`disk4` in the following example).

-Replace `diskn` and `rdiskn` with disk ID of microSD card (`disk4` and `rdisk4` in the following example) and `2021-10-30-raspios-bullseye-armhf-lite.img` with current image.
+> Heads-up: replace `diskn` and `rdiskn` with disk ID of microSD card (`disk4` and `rdisk4` in the following example) and `2022-01-28-raspios-bullseye-arm64-lite.img` with current image.

 ```console
 $ diskutil list